Please scroll down for the FULL 2025-2026 Workshop Schedule

 JOHN ANDERSON – ACRYLIC/OIL LANDSCAPE

-Transparent Earth Red or Transparent Red Oxide or Burnt Sienna
+Transparent Earth Red, Transparent Red Oxide or Burnt Sienna

 Quinacridone Violet